tahinETH/postrack-fe-static/GiantCodebase.md

   },
   {
     icon: Users,
-    title: "Who Jumpstarted Your Virality?",
+    title: "Who Jumpstarted Virality?",
     desc: "Identify which early engagers have followers that actually respond.
-No more guessing if a repost from @User123 matters.",
+No more guessing if a repost from @somerandomdude matters.",
     details: [
       "Sort amplifiers by follower activity rate",
       "Filter by verified status and niche authority",